 For example, if a windstorm damages the roof of your building, allowing rain to seep in and soak your photography equipment, business interruption insurance can pay for day-to-day business expenses until the restoration is complete.
 That gives you time to replace damaged cameras and other vital equipment without going out of business.

-Speak to your licensed Insureon agent to add business interruption coverage to your BOP.
+Speak to a licensed Insureon agent to add business interruption coverage to your BOP.

-A business owner’s policy offers protection against many common risks for photo and video professionals, but it doesn’t cover everything.
-Business owners should also consider:
+A business owner’s policy provides financial protection against many common risks, but it doesn’t cover everything.
+Photo and video professionals should also consider:

 Professional liability insurance: Also called errors and omissions insurance, this policy can pay for lawsuits related to work performance.
 For example, if a videographer hired to shoot a wedding proposal misplaces the memory card containing the footage, professional liability insurance can pay for legal expenses if the bride-to-be sues.